 As this was experimental, I didn’t want to spend $90.00 on a “marine” digital fridge thermostat, so I found this Inkbird brand on Amazon for $15.00, which feature for feature appears to do the same & is working perfectly.

 The above upgrades solved nearly every problem, but a serious one remained.
 Every once in a while, for a still unknown reason, the compressor would run continuously, endlessly hour after hour, with the fridge temp rising & rising while the fridge cold plate would defrost front to back.
 Turning it off for 10 minutes, then back on would magically “fix” it every time.

 As another experiment, I bought a $12.00 programmable digital timer on Amazon in which you can set up to 16 “events”.
-So I have programmed the fridge to turn off for 5 minutes (nearly) every hour & for 30 minutes at 3 AM.
-For whatever reason, this has eliminated the problem.
+So, I have programmed the fridge to turn off for 5 minutes (nearly) every hour & for 30 minutes at 3 AM.
+For whatever reason, this has eliminated the problem for us.

 - I replaced the fridge door gasket – but I don’t think there was a problem with the old one.

 - I replaced the diode which controls the speed of the compressor – the new one allows the compressor to run at a slightly higher speed.